ArubAlmuhanna/Product-Management/README.md

 # Product Manager Nano Degree

 My interest in product management started when I developed my first product for my graduation project of my master’s degree.
 During that time, I worked in a self-managed Agile team for three months to build a website that aims to solve the food waste problem in Australia.
+My team won the Monash University award for the best Industry Experince project.
 In March 2021, I received the Product Manager Nano Degree offered by Udacity.
 I’m excited to share the projects I completed in this course.